-DADDELDU is a classic sailing yacht, built for high performance, comfort and safety without restraint.
+DADDELDU, available for private charters only, is a classic sailing yacht, built for high performance, comfort and safety without restraint.
 She was designed and built with excellence in mind.
-Her all-teak interior and her spacious deck lend her an atmosphere of unrivaled coziness and "ship-feeling". .
+Her all-teak interior and her spacious deck lend her an atmosphere of unrivaled coziness and "ship-feeling".

 DADDELDU’s uncluttered deck design allows crew to move freely and safely, with considerable room for lounging, sunning or fishing.